hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

 # Spring Data Neo4j RX

->The post focused on the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/), which was maintained by Neo4j beams.
+>The post is focused on the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/), which was maintained by Neo4j team.
 Now the effort is merged into the official Spring Data Neo4j project, read this [doc](./data-neo4j.md) to update yourself.

 Generate a Spring Boot WebFlux project using [Spring Initializr](https://start.spring.io).